 Conclusion: This is the largest investigation of the prevalence of comorbidities and extra-articular manifestations of AS within the US, using three insurance claims databases.
-Patients treated with TNFi have lower incidence of certain cardiac, pulmonary and neurologic comorbidities compared to those treated with NSAIDs or DMARDs alone, but higher incidence of some extra-articular manifestations (e.g. psoriasis, uveitis and IBD) where TNFi may be implicated.
+Patients treated with TNFi have lower crude incidence of certain cardiac, pulmonary and neurologic comorbidities compared to those treated with NSAIDs or DMARDs alone, and higher incidence of some extra-articular manifestations (e.g. psoriasis, uveitis and IBD) where TNFi may be implicated.

 CONFLICTS:

 AD has received research grants from Amgen, Eli Lilly, GSK, Janssen, Novartis, UCB; and has served on the advisory boards of Eli Lilly, Janssen, Novartis, UCB.

+RLB is a Contractor for UCB and Owner of Bohn Epidemiology, LLC.
+There are no conflicts with other clients.

+KLW has consulting with UCB, Roche, Lilly, Pfizer, GSK, AbbVie, Galapagos, and BMS; and has research grants with BMS.

+HY has research grants from BMS